PaulienVa/documentation-as-code/presentation.md

    ### Git submodules
    ]
 .right-column[
-- each repository has its own documentation
+- Each repository has its own documentation
 ]
 --
 .right-column[
-- one overall project
+- One overall project
 ]

 ---